maxhaesslein/terminfinder/README.md

 ## Installation

 Copy all files into a folder on your webserver.
 Requires PHP 8.0 or greater.
-The folder `data/` needs to be writeable.

 ## Config